ticoaisha/portfolio_website_deployment_with_tf/readme.md

 ![](images/6_next_config_js.png)

-Run the following command: `npm run build`, which would generate an `out` folder:
+Run the following command: `npm run build` to create a build of our application to be able to deploy our satic application to `s3`, which would generate an `out` folder, which will be used to deploy our app on Amazon `s3`.

 ![](images/7_run_build.png)